 104 x 60 minute episodes

-Entrusted by President Ulysses S. Grant to defend America from all manner of bad people, dashing secret Agents Jim West and Artemus Gordon roamed the West battling revolutionaries and other subversive types.
+Entrusted by President Ulysses S. Grant to defend America from all manner of bad people, dashing secret Agents James T. West (Robert Conrad) and Artemus Gordon (Ross Martin) roamed the West battling revolutionaries and other subversive types.

 Artemus was a master of disguise and dialects, and an ingenious inventor of gadgets to foil the assorted madmen they constantly pursued.

-The duo’s main nemesis (with a remarkable facility for evading capture) was the diminutive Dr Miguelito Loveless, a brilliant antagonist bent on taking over the world.
+The duo’s main nemesis – with a remarkable facility for evading capture – was the diminutive mad scientist Dr Miguelito Loveless (3′ 10″ actor Michael Dunn), a brilliant antagonist bent on taking over the world.